markasoftware/i405-tunnel/docs/onion-mixnet-interstate-comparison.md

 operational yet).
 However, it's unclear if there are enough users and mixnet nodes right now for it to be very anonymous.

-Most other mixnets never went beyond academic papers.
+Most mixnets designs have not progressed beyond academic papers.
 Many have functional implementations that were used in the papers for evaluation purposes, but that's it.
 None have large enough P2P networks to be really anonymous.

+Nym/Loopix is the exception; they have a working Mixnet with hundreds of mixnet nodes!
+However, since Nym is still fairly new and has a complex design, it's hard to say if its design will stand the test of time.
+There have been a couple papers attacking it with moderate success:
+[MixMatch](https://petsymposium.org/popets/2024/popets-2024-0050.php) and [The Last Hop Attack](https://petsymposium.org/popets/2025/popets-2025-0067.php).
+Neither paper is fatal to Nym's design, but they do demonstrate that more research into Nym's security is warranted.

+Additionally, the anonymity of the Nym network improves as the number of users increases, and as the artificial latency is increased.
+This means in its current state, with relatively few users, the artificial latency is fairly high (I believe low single digit seconds) to keep the network anonymous.

 The I405 software is not particularly mature, but no large P2P network is necessary for it to achieve its anonymity properties, so I consider it ready to use.
 (This is a bit misleading -- an